• Skip to primary navigation

 • Creamy Peanut Butter - I use classic creamy, smooth peanut butter like JIF here.
 It adds some salt and sweetness and results in a rich, creamy sauce.
 However, any type of peanut butter will work.
 If you use a natural peanut butter, you may want to add a bit more soy sauce or sweetener at the end.

-• Soy Sauce - Use Tamari for a gluten-free version.
-I’ve also used coconut aminos with great results.
+• Soy Sauce or Tamari – Use Tamari for a gluten-free version.

 • Rice Vinegar - If you don’t keep rice vinegar in your pantry, try this with white wine vinegar, apple cider vinegar, or fresh lime juice.